GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 Creating a data dictionary via the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: Note
+   Data dictionaries through the UI are still a work in progress!

 The simplest way to use data dictionaries on your site is to create one for the entire catalog.
 To do this, let's first create a new dictionary using the API.
 We will define a list of fields based on the example header row below.

 .. list-table::
    :widths: 16 16 16 16 16 16